 “Hey, today was a, a little, I just want to (*sighs*) I’m not I’m not gonna talk.
 Hmm.
 Why don’t you…Why don’t you tell me what you need?
 I’ll listen.”

 She is sitting, sobbing on a couch.
 After her father betrayed her whole family and the DEO.
 This is not a difficult situation to parse out.
-Why the fuck did we need to hear him pontificate on how he’s willing to listen while she has to provide a PowerPoint presentation on the basics of comforting someone?
+Why did we need to hear him pontificate on how he’s willing to listen while she has to provide a PowerPoint presentation on the basics of comforting someone?

 We’re left simply dumbfounded.
 Were we supposed to find his line romantic?
 Coming right on the heels of a scene where Maggie instinctively supported Alex in the way she required with no hesitation?
 Especially given that despite Kara asserting her need for him to listen to her in very certain terms, he still had to seek out the advice of Winn because he felt he didn’t know what to do?
 All this scene showed us was that Mon-El needs to be hand-held and validated through the most basic attempts at emotional intimacy with his girlfriend.
 Wow, what a winner.
 Sign us up.